 Emergency drills and evacuation plans.

-How AI Amplifies Prevention: AI video analytics monitor occupancy and workflow in real time, flagging crowding or unauthorized presence in high-risk areas when ventilation is offline.
-When paired with environmental sensors, the system supports rapid evacuation and incident response, reducing exposure windows.
+How AI Amplifies Mitigation: Video AI monitors occupancy and workflow, flagging crowding or unauthorized presence in high-risk areas when ventilation is offline.
+The system supports rapid evacuation and event response, reducing exposure windows.

 4. Complacency and Behavioral Shortcuts

 The Hazard: A veteran worker feels confident enough to bypass a lockout/tagout procedure for a quick repair inside a chemical tank.
-Complacency—often built up over years without incident—leads to skipped safety checks and unnecessary risk.
+Complacency—often built up over years without a mishap—leads to skipped safety checks and unnecessary risk.

 Behavioral safety observations and peer-to-peer coaching.